voxpupuli/puppet-icinga2/REFERENCE.md

 Data type: `Optional[String[1]]`

 The CA root certificate in a base64 encoded string to store in cert directory.
-This parameter requires pki to be set to 'none'.
+This parameter requires pki to be set to 'none', or 'puppet' (to add multiple puppet CA's)

 Default value: `undef`